We Present New Corporate Bond Picks:

 9. How many corporate bond recommendations will you make at each edition of The Bondcast?

-Typically, between four and five.
-Our corporate bonds recommendations will all be at the individual bond, or CUSIP or ISIN, level.
+We typically make four new bond recommendations during each edition of The Bondcast.
+Our corporate bond recommendations are at the individual bond, or CUSIP or ISIN, level.

 10. How are Bondsavvy recommendations split between investment-grade and high-yield corporate bonds?